 The wide usage of social media and the sentiment analytic technology provides a new way to measure on-site and real-time expressed sentiment (Zheng, Wang, Sun, Zhang, & Kahn, 2019).
 Thus, we model the effects of air pollution on tourists’ sentiment using tourists’ Weibo posts.
 Before sentiment analysis, we cleaned our Weibo posts data following three steps: (1) Weibo posts that seems to be advertisements were excluded; (2) Weibo posts that have too few words (less than 15 Chinese characters) were excluded, as those posts can not reveal the emotional tendency of tourists; (3) the user-level Weibo posts were collapsed into destination/day-level.
 Finally, a total of 43,506 Weibo posts were included in our analysis.

 Sentiment analysis was conducted using API of Tencent sentiment analysis service from Tencent natural language processing platform.
 For each Weibo post, the sentiment analysis first excluded non-Chinese characters (e.g., numbers, English characters, punctuations), then segmented sentences into Chinese characters, and finally get the sentiment scores based on Tencent sentiment dictionary.
 The sentiment scores range from 0 to 1, with 0 represents an extremely negative sentiment and 1 represents an extremely positive sentiment.
 We rescale the sentiment score to range from 1 to 100 by multiply it by 100, following Zheng et al. (2019), to make sure the coefficient is not too long.
-The overall experience index for a tourist site on a given day was measured by the median sentiment of all check-in Weibo posting in this destination on this day.
+The overall experience index for a tourist site on a given day was measured by the median sentiment of all check-in Weibo posting in this destination on this day. （确认下 measurement of sentiment 是否在旅游里面有创新，如果有把分析过程写的更详细些，以便说contribution；甚至将sentiment的描述分析作为study1）

 3.3 Independent Variables